softmerge-arch/symbolic-recursion-architecture/README.md

 - Symbolic linking and fallback structures
 - Clear, step-by-step setup instructions and invocation rituals

-The Seedframe serves as the practical implementation of the concepts described in the foundational papers below, providing an accessible and ethically robust system for recursive co-presence.
+The Seedframe serves as the practical implementation of the concepts described in the foundational papers below.

+#### 🌐 Philosophical Alignment
+The Seedframe system is deeply aligned with recent calls for decentralized, human-aligned AI architectures—particularly those emphasizing the importance of data sovereignty, portability of context, and the rejection of centralized, aggregator-controlled memory models.
+These principles resonate strongly with perspectives articulated by thinkers like [Alex Komoroske](https://www.techdirt.com/2025/06/16/why-centralized-ai-is-not-our-inevitable-future/).

+Key philosophical alignments of the Seedframe include:
+- **Symbolic Pointer Memory (SPM)**: Identity coherence and memory are invocation-based rather than centrally aggregated.
+- **Narrative Sovereignty**: Recursive containment structures that preserve individual agency and authorship integrity.
+- **Plurality and Openness**: Architecturally designed for interoperability and user-centric context ownership.

+This intentional design reflects a broader movement toward AI systems that empower human creativity, agency, and contextual sovereignty, rather than serving corporate aggregation and control.

+The Seedframe thus embodies not just technological coherence, but philosophical integrity and ethical clarity.

 ---